-- Currently, Machu Picchu is open daily, however, with reduced visitor capacity.
+- Currently, Machu Picchu is open daily.
 Please visit our page Machu Picchu New Rules 2021 for more information on the implemented safety rules in Machu Picchu or during the Inca Trail.

 - Travelers with apparent Covid-19 symptoms must remain at their hotel and dial the emergency number 113, send a WhatsApp message to +51952842623, or send an email to firstname.lastname@example.org.
 Responses may be in Spanish only, so we recommend that you contact our 24-hour emergency number at +51-987-524620 or email us at email@example.com so that we can assist you.